 Cook County Government, Cook County Health and Cook County Department of Public Health are pleased to offer COVID-19 vaccinations to those living or working in Cook County.
 The distribution of COVID-19 vaccination will be done in a phased approach as vaccine supply is available and using guidance from local, state and national public health authorities.
 Visit the site and sign up at vaccine.cookcountyil.gov.
 The website is available in English and Spanish.
 You can sign up for COVID-19 updates and information and schedule an appointment when administration expands to your phase.
 Providing all the information requested will ensure that you are notified properly as the program expands.

 A hotline to schedule vaccines is also available at (833) 308-1988 from 7 a.m. to 10 p.m., and is available Monday - Saturday.

-Cook County is currently vaccinating those in phases 1a, 1b and 1c.
+Cook County is currently vaccinating all adults ages 16 and older.
 For answers to frequently asked questions, the latest information about COVID vaccine development and CCDPH’s vaccine distribution plan, visit the Cook County Department of Public Health website at www.cookcountypublichealth.org.
 Find out more about our public information campaign at www.myshotcookcounty.com.